Things to Do in Brooklyn Bridge Park with Kids

 Bring your bicycle It's a fantastic place to cycle car-free.
 The bike path between Piers 1 and 6 is ready to go!
 You can bike to the park via the Brooklyn Bridge or bring your ride with you on the East River Ferry.
 You can also rent a cycle from Bike and Roll on Pier 1 in season.

 Bring your binoculars Talk about a hot spot for bird watching: More than 50 different species have been spotted here!
-The Brooklyn Bridge Park Conservancy also hosts educational nature programs for kids during late spring, summer and early fall.
+The Brooklyn Bridge Park Conservancy also hosts weekend educational nature programs for kids during late spring, summer and early fall.